johnny-woodtke/elysiajs-sync/README.md

 # elysiajs-sync

-A plugin for building offline-first Elysia applications with seamless client-server data synchronization using Dexie.js.
+A lightweight framework for building offline-first Elysia web applications with seamless client-server data synchronization using Dexie.js.

 ## Features